scala-steward/cats-effect-simple-di/README.md

   // Dependencies that don't need to be shut down can be used directly lazy val myClass: MyClass = new MyClass(http4sClient)

-  // It also supports dependencies that return an IO lazy val myDependency: MyDependency = allocate {
+  // It also supports dependencies that return an IO[A] or any other F[A] lazy val myDependency: MyDependency = cedi {
     IO(new MyDependency(http4sClient))
   }

+  // Dependencies will be shut down in the right order, so if myDependency depends on http4sClient,
-  // Dependencies will be shut down in the right order lazy val myServer: Server[IO] = allocate {
+  // http4sClient will be shut down after myDependency lazy val myServer: Resource[IO, Server[IO]] = {
     EmberServerBuilder.default[IO]
       .withHost(host"0.0.0.0")
       .withPort(port"8080")